milind7705/sku_assignment/README.md

 Steps to setup and execute:
 1. Setup a virtual environment
-2. Execute pip install requirements.txt
+2. Execute pip install -r requirements.txt
 3. Create the DB in mysql and add it to the settings.py along with ports
 4. Execute "python manage.py runserver 0.0.0.0:80"